 Seventeenth century high society individuals had a very high standard for their appearance.
 So much so that eventually one trusted adviser to the king, Madame de Pompadour, became so frustrated with the time it was taking to get ready each day, that she commissioned a design for a piece of furniture at which she could sit and accomplish all of her daily routine.
 This newly designed table was a work of art with intricate carving work and was topped off with a mirror installed.
 This vanity or “dressing table” became a staple in every bedroom for centuries to come.

 The vanity can now be found in almost any style, color, or size.
 Different decades have highlighted specific styles through the years, and the vanity will continue to make its way into homes for years to come.
 Whether you want an extravagant focal point for a room that makes you feel like a socialite in your drawing room with several side drawers and full size mirror or you want an ornate desktop that fits discreetly in your bedroom, vanities are just as fashionable as they are practical!
 Recently, beautiful authentically handcrafted wood works of art have become common in everyday homes once again, and we welcome them with open arms and hope they are here to stay!

 Looking for the perfect vanity to complement your bedroom?
-Visit Amish Oak in Texas, a furniture store in San Antonio and New Braunfels, to see our wide variety of handcrafted, solid wood Amish furniture.
+Visit Amish Oak in Texas at our San Antonio or New Braunfels locations to see our wide variety of handcrafted, solid wood Amish furniture.
 We’re always happy to help you find the perfect piece!